Bread2002/PYNQ_BLADEI/README.md

 > - Python Packages: `scikit-learn`, `numpy`, `scipy`, `pandas`, `joblib`, `imblearn`

 > ⚠️ **Note:**
 > On **ARMv7 (32-bit)** boards (e.g., PYNQ-Z1/Z2), training is not supported.
 These boards lack prebuilt scikit-learn wheels and have insufficient resources for model training.
-Use a general-purpose CPU (e.g., laptop, workstation, or server) instead.
+Use a general-purpose CPU (e.g., laptop, workstation, or server) instead.<br>
 > On **ARMv8 (64-bit)** boards (e.g., Zynq UltraScale+, Kria, RFSoC), you may train directly on the board if sufficient resources are available.

 1. Clone the Repository: